DrUlrichAnders/2022ws_do_robotics/README.md

 Industrial Robots

 In Germany, Kuka mainly offers small and large jointed-arm robots.
+According to industry estimates, the market share for jointed-arm robots is in the low double digits.
 * different robot types depending on payload (kg) and reach (mm)
     * e.g. KR Quantec (120-300 kg & 2671-3904 mm) or Linearrobot (16-600 kg & 0-45000m)